All Episodes

 He was fired.

-The inspector general implicated him in the Hillary email cover-up.
+The Inspector General implicated him in the Hillary email cover-up.

-He was thrown overboard by Mueller after his anti-Trump loathsome F him texts were discovered with his mistress girlfriend, Lisa Page, who was also tossed overboard by Mueller based on these anti-Trump text career also now in shambles.
+He was thrown overboard by Mueller after his anti-Trump, loathsome F him texts were discovered with his mistress girlfriend, Lisa Page, who was also tossed overboard by Mueller based on these anti-Trump texts.

 Both of them should be fired sooner than later.

-Bruce Orr's been demoted.
+Bruce Orr has been demoted.

-You know, from two top FBI phot uh posts after being tied to Fusion GPS.
+He should be fired also, you know, from two top FBI posts after being tied to Fusion GPS.

 His ultimate destination probably is going to end in a firing.

-He left the Bureau after being tied to Hillary Clinton's letter, the Hillary letter.
+You got Christopher Ray's chief of staff, James Rabicki, he left the bureau after being tied to Hillary Clinton's letter, the Hillary letter.

 And you got top FBI lawyer James Baker was reassigned after secretly communicating with the media about the Trump dossier.

-So if you're looking for a scoreboard here, you know, in perfect Super Bowl style, you've got Robert Muller, two Russia Gate indictments, and they're minor and frankly, I don't even think they are worthy of mentioning, to be honest.
+So if you're looking for a scoreboard here, you know, in perfect Super Bowl style, you've got Robert Mueller, two Russia Gate indictments, and they're minor.

 But as of now, we've got six top Justice Department FBI officials either fired, reassigned, demoted, or retired.